 Description: Percentage of active DREAMS participants that completed at least the DREAMS primary package of evidence-based services/interventions.
 Numerator: Number of active DREAMS participants that have completed at least the DREAMS primary package of services/interventions as of the end of the reporting period The numerator is the sum of the following age/sex/layering disaggregates: 1.
 Number of active DREAMS participants that have fully completed the DREAMS primary package of services/interventions but no additional services/interventions 2.
 Number of active DREAMS participants that have fully completed the DREAMS primary package of services/interventions AND at least 1 secondary service/intervention Denominator: Number of active DREAMS participants that have started or completed any DREAMS service/intervention as of the end of the reporting period The denominator is the sum of the following age/sex/layering disaggregates: 1.
 Number of active DREAMS participants that have fully completed the DREAMS primary package of services/interventions but no additional services/interventions 2.
 Number of active DREAMS participants that have fully completed the DREAMS primary package of services/interventions AND at least 1 secondary service/intervention 3.
 Number of active DREAMS participants that have completed at least one DREAMS service/intervention but not the full primary package 4.
-Number of active DREAMS participants that have started a DREAMS service/intervention but have not yet completed it Indicator changes (MER v2.7 to v2.8): None Reporting level: Community (Reported by USG team, not implement ting partners) Reporting frequency: Semi-Annually How to use: his indicator reflects program data on how many AGYW are being served in DREAMS and how many ctive DREAMS participants have received the intended layered services/interventions to prevent IIV seroconversion.
-Specifically, this indicator will measure how many active DREAMS participants ave completed the DREAMS primary package of services/interventions, the primary package plus ny secondary services/interventions, and how many have not yet completed the primary package.
-Who is Captured Under AGYW PREV: GYW should only be counted under AGYW_PREV if they are an active DREAMS participant (see elow for definition of active participant).
-The graphic and definitions below outline the client flow for his indicator in more detail, as aligned with the DREAMS program completion continuum:
+Number of active DREAMS participants that have started a DREAMS service/intervention but have not yet completed it Indicator changes (MER v2.7 to v2.8): - I Nana Indicator changes (MER v2.8 to v2.8.2): This indicator is optional.
+Reporting level: Reporting level: Community (Reported by USG team, not implementing partners) Reporting frequency: Semi-Annually How to use: This indicator reflects program data on how many AGYW are being served in DREAMS and how many active DREAMS participants have received the intended layered services/interventions to prevent HIV seroconversion.
+Specifically, this indicator will measure how many active DREAMS participants have completed the DREAMS primary package of services/interventions, the primary package plus any secondary services/interventions, and how many have not yet completed the primary package.
+Who is Captured Under AGYW PREV: AGYW should only be counted under AGYW_PREV if they are an active DREAMS participant (see below for definition of active participant).
+The graphic and definitions below outline the client flow for this indicator in more detail, as aligned with the DREAMS program completion continuum:

-DREAMS Program Completion Continuum & AGYW PREV Enrollment Monitoring Program Completion AGYW AGYW AGYW refuses starts first AGYW identified. enrollment screened, DREAMS completes full primary package of service = asked to enroll in DREAMS DREAMS Participant services AGYW AGYW AGYW enrolled in completes completes DREAMS additional at least one DREAMS secondary service service(s) If active, eligible to count in AGYW PREV numerator PEPFAR If active, eligible to count in AGYW_PREV denominator
+DREAMS Program Completion Continuum & AGYW PREV Enrollment Monitoring Program Completion AGYW AGYW refuses AGYW identified, starts first AGYW enrollment screened, DREAMS completes service = full primary asked to enroll in DREAMS package of DREAMS Participant services AGYW AGYW AGYW enrolled in completes completes DREAMS at least one additional DREAMS secondary service service(s) If active, eligible to count in AGYW PREV numerator PEPFAR If active, eligible to count in AGYW PREV denominator